BRACERS Record Detail for 115505

 • 7

-I plan a big book The History of Western Philosophy (B&R A??).
+I plan a big book AHistory of Western Philosophy (B&R A79).

 • 8

-I am lecturing my book An Inquiry into Meaning and Truth (B&R A73) was being given as the William James lectures at Harvard.
+I am lecturing my book An Inquiry into Meaning and Truth (B&R A73) was being given as the public William James Lectures at Harvard with more of it in a seminar.

 • 9